Urban-M4/collaborative-git-and-github-short/README.md

 This helps us show the impact of developing open-source lessons to our funders.

 ## Carpentries Workbench
 This lesson is a template lesson that uses The Carpentries Workbench.
+How to use and install the workbench can be found [here](https://carpentries.github.io/workbench/).
+Once you have installed the workbench, run the following command in an R shell:

+`sandpaper::serve()`

-Checkout the [documentation of The Carpentries Workbench][workbench] on how to build/serve the lesson locally and how to adapt it.
+More extensive information on how to build/serve the lesson locally and how to adapt it can be found in the [documentation of The Carpentries Workbench][workbench].

 [workbench]: https://carpentries.github.io/sandpaper-docs/